On the difficulty to know, and the role of the second law of thermodynamics as an instrument of creation.

 plants and trees on the land that bear fruit with seed in it,

 according to their various kind.
 And it was so.
 The land produced

-The statistical models I have seen discussed in attempts to refute evolution are far too simple-minded.
-Although I haven't had the time to really work on it - perhaps I'll do so some day -, one should get much more acceptable probabilities under proper modeling.
+The statistical models I have seen discussed in attempts by creationists to refute evolution are far too simple-minded.
+Although I haven't had the time to really work on it - perhaps I'll do so some day -, one should get acceptable probabilities under proper modeling.
 But good models require more knowledge and work than those interested in the creation-evolution battle are usually prepared to invest.